Answers to some frequently asked questions.

 Cognitive Science students may apply for the degree in either School and choose courses from both, allowing them to combine the study of core computing and human science subjects with their choice of specialisation.

 There is a fair bit of Maths, both explicitly (in years 1 and 2) and implicitly.
-It's worth noting that typically this is "discrete" maths (eg logic, sets, graphs, algebra probability etc) as opposed to continuous (analysis, calculus, although this has some niches too).
+Informatics uses more "discrete" maths (eg logic, sets, graphs, algebra probability etc) than many other disciplines.
+Continuous maths (analysis, calculus) has important applications too.

 No, we start from scratch but students need to be able and bright to keep up with the course.